Easy lines of credit for bad credit in Canada

 • Apply for a smaller amount.
 Lenders are more likely to approve you for smaller amounts than larger amounts.

 • Get a cosigner.
-Finding someone with strong credit who is willing to cosign your loan will also boost your chances of getting approved.
+Finding someone with strong credit who is willing to cosign your loan will also boost your chance of getting approved.
 However, that person will have to step in and cover the repayments if you fall behind.

 It’s easy to apply for an online personal line of credit for bad credit.
 Here’s what you need to do:

 1. Compare your options.
 Compare lenders to find out about their eligibility requirements, line of credit amounts and interest rates.
-You can do your own research or go through a loan search platform to find the loan that’s right for you.
+You can do your own research or go through a loan search platform to find a loan that’s right for you.

 2. Submit your application.
 Fill out an online application form with your name, contact details and income and employment information.